Research, Sketching, Wireframing, Prototyping

 The professor provided us with some background about incidents in work environments and information about Nursing Home Facilities.
 She also provided some requirements to address in our solution.

-I first conducted a secondary research to understand the use of body-worn cameras.
-Some of the questions that I addressed during the research were:
+I conducted secondary research to understand the use of incident reporting systems and the operations at nursing homes.
+Some of the questions that I addressed in my research were:

 What are Incident Reporting Systems?